 - White eggs, hardboiled

 - A new set of 80s glam Sharpie markers—an impulse purchase inspired by Rachelle from Tinkerlab (any permanent marker would work, of course)

-- Cheap plastic placemats to protect the table (from Ikea)
+- Plastic placemats (ours are from IKEA) or something else to protect the table

-- Silicone ice cube molds (an impromptu idea for holding the eggs in place—you could also use egg cartons or muffin tins)
+- Silicone ice cube molds (optional—an impromptu idea for holding the eggs in place; you could also use egg cartons or muffin tins)

 - Kool-Aid + white vinegar for dyeing the eggs (or use food coloring or any commercial kit)

 To begin with, I drew a variety of frames on hard boiled eggs using a black sharpie.
 I did this ahead of time, in order to have everything set up as an after school activity.